 Back in the ancient times, before the Hindu-Arabic numeral system was established, a calculating tool known as the abacus was used.
 This counting frame is characterized by beads manipulated by the fingers to perform simple addition, subtraction, multiplication, division, and extraction of square roots and cubic roots.
 When 1642 came, the first true calculator was invented by Blaise Pascal, which performed simple calculations with a mechanism resembling a clockwork.

 Solving mathematical problems has been a lot easier since a compact computer, in the form of calculators, have existed.
 Calculators have had their fair share of evolving history, and, today, they come in three main types – basic, scientific, and graphing.
 Among these three, graphing calculators seem to top the list for the most number of functions and uses.
+You can also find a number of tools available online such as a derivatives calculator, matrix calculators, among others.

 Graphing Calculators: What Are They?